endeavorcomm/le-cms/deploy-certificates.md

 Run the deploy-cert.sh script

--d is the domain name of the certificate
+-d is the domain name of the certificate, and is required.

--h is a comma-space separated list of ip addresses of the webserver host(s) to copy certificate files to.
+-h is a comma-space separated list of ip addresses of the webserver host(s) to copy certificate files to, and is required.
+If using multiple hosts, the entire set with single quotes.

-    sudo ./deploy-cert.sh -d portal.example.com -h 10.1.1.1, 10.1.1.2
+    sudo ./deploy-cert.sh -d portal.example.com -h '10.1.1.1, 10.1.1.2'

 Follow the prompts